HerrErde/SubwaySurfers-Api/grpc_docs.md

 #### Consume

+You can manipulate the tickets by using these instructions [hacks.md](./hacks.md#skip-ad-tickets)

 This will consume a skip ad ticket for a provided offerid.

 Or the this offerid is the skip ad ticket that is consumed(no idea). \